 Residential & Home Foundation Repair

 Since 1987 Altas has been the experts in home foundation repair.
-We have Lifted and Supported more homes than most of our competitors combined.
-Its not a sidelineto us or something that we do when its not raining.
-Rather it is our way of life and what we specialize doing.
+We have lifted and supported more homes than most of our competitors combined.
+It’s not a sideline to us or something that we do when its not raining.
+Rather it is our core business and our specialty.
 What really separates us from our competition are the astounding results that we are able to accomplish.
 You see,when you start with the strongest piers in the industry, you can lift more weight .
 It’s really that simple.Repairing your home’s foundation is not a sideline job for us.

 Signs Your Home Might Need Foundation Repair

 There are several things that indicate possible foundation problems, and they include the following: doors and windows that don’t open properly, a leaning chimney, cracked tiles, gaps around doors, sloping floors, bowed basement walls, and large cracks in the outside concrete finish.
 Additional signs of trouble include cracks and gaps in the drywall or between the wall and the ceiling.
 On top of that, water in the basement, crawl spaces, or around the perimeter of the home all can be other indications of foundation problems.

 Do Those Cracks Mean You Need a Foundation Repair?